cdown/chrisdown.name/posts/2013-07-05-how-to-geek-date-passwords.md

 >
 >     date +%s | sha256sum | base64 | head -c 32 ; echo
 >
-> And here’s the easiest way to make a password from the command line, which
+> And here's the easiest way to make a password from the command line, which
 > works in Linux, Windows with Cygwin, and probably Mac OS X \[...\]
 >
 >     date | md5sum